Pilgrimage · Nagasaki & Goto

 In 1587, Toyotomi Hideyoshi issued the "Edict of Expulsion of the Jesuits," ordering foreign missionaries to leave Japan.
 Although this was not a full-scale persecution, it marked the beginning of stricter control over Christianity.

 After the Tokugawa shogunate was established in 1603, Ieyasu also viewed Christianity with suspicion.
-In 1612, he issued a ban on Christianity in Tokugawa-controlled territories, and by 1614, a nationwide prohibition was enacted.
+In 1612, he issued a ban on Christianity in Tokugawa-controlled territories, and by 1614, a nationwide prohibition was enacted — the expulsion of missionaries, the destruction of churches, and a ban on worship and proselytizing.

 Faith Under the Ban — The Era of the Hidden Christians